314a/rr-r-publication/README.md

 The key elements in this process are:

 * **[RMarkdown](http://rmarkdown.rstudio.com):** Convenient to produce reproducible documents.
 It allows to combine your text content and code in one single file.
 Simply put it's markdown text with distinct are code blocks.
 Good for version control.
-* **Markdown: TODO Add link** Simple markup language, fast to write and easy to read, lacks fancy formating options (but are they really needed?)
+* **[Markdown](https://daringfireball.net/projects/markdown):** Simple markup language, fast to write and easy to read, lacks fancy formating options (but are they really needed?)
 * **[knitr](http://yihui.name/knitr):** R package for dynamic report generation in R
-* **[Pandoc](http://johnmacfarlane.net/pandoc):** Universal document converter, pandoc is your swiss army-knife to render documents from one markup language into another.
+* **[Pandoc](http://johnmacfarlane.net/pandoc):** Universal document converter, pandoc is your swiss army-knife to convert and render documents from one markup language into another.
+(RStudio comes with the Pandoc binaries included)

 In **RMarkdown** the text is written in _markdown_ and the _R code_ is put in distinct _code blocks_ (or code chunks).
 The text and R chunks together are then rendered with the knitr package to a document.